 On the other hand, Synaptic is objectively better.
 For starters, it isn’t as laggy when browsing through packages, and it’s way faster at returning search results.
 It can repair broken package dependencies, perform smart system upgrades, and has a friendlier interface.

-Plus, it has a setting for automatically deleting packages after installation, which helps alleviate unnecessary disk space usage.
+Plus, it has a setting for automatically deleting packages after installation, which helps alleviate unnecessary disk space usage on Linux.
 Ubuntu Software Center doesn’t have this feature.

 How to install: Synaptic Package Manager can be found in the Software Center.

 There are many things Google Chrome can do that no other browser can do, even ones that are based on Chromium.
 Certain sites may have workarounds for other browsers like Firefox and Opera, but they’re usually a headache to get working.
 You don’t have to use it as your primary browser, but it’s important to have Google Chrome on hand.
 Whether you like it or not, it’s one of the more important Ubuntu essentials.